Thompson gets 4-stroke penalty after viewer tip

 RANCHO MIRAGE, Calif. -- Lexi Thompson received a four-stroke penalty with six holes to play in the final round of the ANA Inspiration on Sunday for making an incorrect ball placement one day earlier.

-The extraordinary delayed penalty knocked Thompson out of the lead at the LPGA Tour's first major of the year.
+The extraordinary delayed penalty cost Thompson the victory at the LPGA Tour's first major of the year.
+So Yeon Ryu won the title in a one-hole playoff with Thompson.

-Thompson was penalized after a television viewer apparently alerted officials that Thompson has marked her ball and then put it back in an improper place before a 1-foot putt on the 17th green in the third round Saturday.
+Thompson was penalized after a television viewer alerted officials that Thompson had marked her ball and then put it back in an improper place before a 1-foot putt on the 17th green in the third round Saturday.

 The LPGA incredibly didn't decide on a penalty until Sunday, when Thompson had a three-stroke lead and appeared to be cruising to her second major championship.